Michigan rap: YN Jay

-Jaylien Arthur-Henry Cantrell, professionally known as YN Jay, is an American rapper born on July 23, 1999.
+Jaylien Arthur-Henry Cantrell, known as YN Jay, is a rapper born in 1999.
 He gained recognition with the release of his debut mixtape, MVP, in 2019.
-In 2020, his track "Coochie" gained widespread popularity on social media.
+In 2020, his track Coochie gained widespread popularity on social media.
 YN Jay's first two studio albums, Ninja Warrior and Coochie Chronicles were launched in 2021 under Alamo Records.

-Growing up in Beecher, Michigan, YN Jay was influenced by his older brother, Gabe, who inspired him to pursue rap from a young age.
-After his brother's death, Jay dedicated himself to a rap career, recording eight to ten songs daily during his teenage years.
+His style is described as a mix of hip hop and trap.

 Rio da Yung OG

-Damario Donshay Horne-McCullough, born on May 11, 1994, is an American rapper and songwriter hailing from Flint, Michigan.
-He goes by the stage name Rio da Yung OG and is signed with #Boyz Entertainment LLC.

-During his teenage years, Rio da Yung OG, began creating music using a karaoke machine for enjoyment among friends.
-It wasn't until his idol, Team Eastside Peezy, motivated him to take rap seriously by showcasing its lucrative potential.
-During an interview with No Jumper, Rio's commitment to rap deepened after the financial success Peezy achieved from rapping.

-Rio's music career soared in late 2019 with the release of his hit single "Legendary," which garnered millions of streams and firmly established his presence in the Michigan rap scene.

-Collaborating frequently with fellow Michigan artists such as KrispyLife Kidd, RMC Mike, Louie Ray, YN Jay, GrindHard E, and Georgia rapper Lil Yachty, Rio da Yung OG has expanded his musical network.
+Damario Donshay Horne-McCullough, born in 1994, is a rapper from Flint, Michigan.
+He goes by the name Rio da Yung OG and is signed with #Ghetto Boyz Entertainment.
+He is known for a raw and offhand style, mixed with humor.
+Rio's success grew in 2019 with the release of his single "Legendary," which has millions of streams and established his presence in the Michigan rap scene.
+Collaborating frequently with fellow Michigan artists such as KrispyLife Kidd, RMC Mike, Louie Ray, YN Jay, GrindHard E, and Georgia rapper Lil Yachty, Rio da Yung OG has expanded his musical community.